divya2206/divya2206.github.io/_pages/Publications.md

 My publications and conference abstracts can be found on my [Google Scholar profile](https://scholar.google.com/citations?user=sdDxVQoAAAAJ&hl=en).

-Some of my conference talks from my Ph.D can be found on the [Terradynamics Lab's YouTube channel](https://www.youtube.com/@terradynamicslab).
+Some of my conference talks from my Ph.D. can be found on the [Terradynamics Lab's YouTube channel](https://www.youtube.com/@terradynamicslab).